NVIDIAGameWorks/Streamline/docs/ProgrammingGuidePCL.md

 // Here for example we will make the simulation code.
 //

-// Starting new frane, grab handle from SL sl::FrameToken* currentFrame{};
+// Starting new frame, grab handle from SL sl::FrameToken* currentFrame{};
 if(SL_FAILED(res, slGetNewFrameToken(&currentFrame))
 {